UBC-MDS/mathdistops/README.md

 - qnorm(p, mean=0, std_dev=1, graph=True): Calculates the quantile (Inverse Cumulative Distribution Function) corresponding to a specified cumulative probability `p` of the normal distribution with specified mean and standard deviation.
 The function can additionally create and provide a graphical representation of the PDF and the CDF.

+A detailed documentation of the functions can be found here: https://mathdistops.readthedocs.io/en/latest/autoapi/index.html

 ### Documentation
-A comprehensive guide and tutorial on utilizing these functions are available on ReadTheDocs.
-To access it, click the "docs" button located at the top of the README.
+A detailed guide and tutorial for using these functions can be found on ReadTheDocs.
+For specific vignettes on the norm functions, please visit: https://mathdistops.readthedocs.io/en/latest/example_norm.html.
+Additionally, for comprehensive examples on the usage of qexp and pexp, refer to: https://mathdistops.readthedocs.io/en/latest/example_exp.html.

 ## Python Ecosystem Integration
 While python has relevant functions for normal and exponential distribution in the scipy.stats package, this package offer an in-built additional functionality of returning the plot to help with visualization and understanding the problem.